- Vibration depends on the engine speed.

-- Vibration may be dependent on the load of the accessories.
+- Vibration may depend on the load of auxiliary units.

-Engine vibration can be caused by accessory drive components.
-It is recommended to pay attention to the following - excessive freon charge in the air conditioning system, sticking in the power steering system or filling the system with the wrong fluid, additional load on the generator.
-To help identify intermittent or spurious situations, vary the loads on the accessory drive components.
+Engine vibration may be caused by auxiliary drive components.
+It is recommended to pay attention to the following - excessive refrigerant charge in the air conditioning system, sticking in the power steering system or filling the system with the wrong fluid, additional load on the generator.
+To help identify intermittent or false situations, change the loads on the auxiliary drive components.

 Description of the test